ImanBrjn/SQL_Cyclistic/README.md

 5. Supporting visualizations and key findings
 6. Recommendations based on my analysis
 Moreno, who is responsible for the development of campaigns and initiatives to promote the bike-share program, has assigned me a question to answer: How do annual members and casual riders use Cyclistic bikes differently?
-So I started to do my analysis step by step.
+Let's start do analysis step by step.

 ## 1- Ask
 First, let’s identify the business task: